Guy Parker-Rees

-Guy Parker-Rees is a British illustrator and author of children's books.
+Guy Parker-Rees (born 1959) is an illustrator and writer of children's books.

 Biography

-Parker-Rees studied Literature and Philosophy at York University.
-He currently lives in Brighton with his wife and three children.
-Before becoming a children's book author and illustrator, Parker-Rees worked as an art teacher for people with learning difficulties and as an art therapist in a social services day center.
+Parker-Rees studied literature and philosophy at the University of York.
+He lives in Brighton with his wife and three children.

+Before becoming a children's book writer and illustrator, Parker-Rees worked as an art teacher for people with learning difficulties and as an art therapist in a social-services day center.

 Parker-Rees's work includes illustrating for other writers, most notably Giles Andreae, as well as creating his own children's books.
-His name featured on the lists of the top 50 most borrowed illustrators from UK public libraries from July 2015 – June 2016.
+His name featured on the lists of the top-fifty most-borrowed illustrators from U.K. public libraries from July 2015 to June 2016.

 Giraffes Can't Dance

-Giraffes Can't Dance is Parker-Rees's most successful picture book, an international bestseller on amazon.co.uk and number one bestselling picture book in the United States.
-As of March 2019, it has sold over four million copies worldwide.
+Giraffes Can't Dance is Parker-Rees's most successful picture book, an international bestseller on amazon.co.uk and number-one bestselling picture book in the United States.
+As of March 2019, it had sold over four million copies worldwide.